yianan261/Multi_GPU_TRAINING_OPTIMIZATION/README.md

 GPU optimizations, we notice the fused multi-GPU strategy consistently outperforms naive approaches by approximately 10% on 3 GPUs, validating the effectiveness of compute- communication overlap and fused kernel execution.
+However we also notice 3-GPU to 5-GPU speedup is only about 1.007x, showing diminishing returns, suggesting the system approaches PCIe or NCCL bottlenecks.
+By overlapping compute and comm via 3-stream pipelining and fusing kernels, PCIe limitations were migitated but not eliminated.
+More profiling would help quantify saturation more precisely.